Nelson-J/ReplitBountiesAttempts/Screenshot Text Extractor/README.md

 which means the full name is 'John Doe', the company name is 'Robinhood', and the role is 'software engineer'.

 ***Goal***

 Client wants to be able to extract this information from all screenshots and get them in a CSV which has all the attendee data formatted as {attendee full name, company name, role name}.

+**My Solution**

+This sollution works for all images found in the images folder, and will create a CSV file that will contain a list of all attendees